 Manchester: +44 (0)161 371 9524 London: +44 (0)20 3726 4825

-Safety netting for buildings are of great importance to external buildings, especially in high winds.
-Safety netting for buildings offers complete safety for falling or loose objects on all our maintenance projects which protects the public around the building.
+Safety netting is of great importance to external buildings, especially in high winds.
+Safety netting offers complete safety for falling or loose objects on all of our maintenance projects which protects the public.

-Due to the growing demand and need for safety netting for buildings, we can provide specialised rope access solutions and netting as a complete package to suit your individual needs.
+Due to the growing demand and need for safety netting, we can provide specialised rope access solutions and netting as a complete package to suit your individual needs.
 We have over 25 years experience and provide excellent customer service.

 Other nets we’ve done are for bird proofing which is to stop birds from nesting on buildings.
 We also do spikes for bird proofing as well.

 Our multi-task workforce are able to utilise many complex specialised rope access techniques for the installation and dismantling of our safety netting systems.

 Crown Services Organisations Ltd example of a safety netting work project can be seen below:

 Kent University 2019 – (see our blog post for detailed information of the project)

 Network Rail, Square One – Manchester